-I want to touch a little bit on thinking about the legitimacy of complaints.
+I want to take a moment to touch on how to consider the legitimacy of complaints.
 The main thing you want to look for when looking at Better Business Bureau (BBB) complaints for a particular company is the way in which the customer claims the business handled their transaction.
 I choose to believe the main ideas of the stories that customers tell about a business in their complaint with perhaps only a tiny grain of salt.
-The reason why I choose to believe them is because when a customer complains, I have to believe that most people would not go through the trouble of going through the process with the BBB if it was something that the customer feels responsible for or if it was a minor complaint.
-Consumers complain when there’s a problem.
-I am sure that there are going to be some particularly livid customers who over-exaggerate a problem.
+The reason why I choose to believe them is because when a customer complains, I have to believe that they would not go through the trouble of going through the process with the BBB if it was something that they personally felt responsible for or if it was a minor issue.
+Consumers file complaints when there’s a problem.
+Now, to be sure, I am sure that there are going to be some particularly livid customers who over-exaggerate a problem.
 But since the BBB investigates claims made against a business and then determines if the business has done their part to resolve the supposed complaint from the customer, I have to err towards the idea that there are very few “fake” complaints on the BBB’s website.

 In the case that happened 10 years ago to me, I was simply buying a DVD from a non-major retailer because the price on Amazon was more expensive than the price that was listed on this smaller website that I found through Google Products (a now defunct service).
 I did no research into the company.
 I trusted that my order would go well regardless.
 Well, when that DVD that I purchased didn’t come in a timely manner, I requested a refund.
 They didn’t have a phone number, so I e-mailed them.
 Instead of responding to my e-mail, they shipped the product anyways.
 Even after shipping the product, they never responded to my original e-mail.
 I felt ignored.

-The BBB determined in the end that the business was more in the right than I was, because the business quoted their policy in their formal response to my complaint that pre-ordered DVDs were not guaranteed to ship on a particular day nor arrive by a certain day.
-It was listed on their website that the consumer was not satisfied with the result, despite that the business had tried to resolve the issue.
-I didn’t believe that they had tried to solve the issue, because I think it was clear that they never even acknowledged my request for a refund, nor apologized for shipping the product.
+The BBB determined in the end that the business was more in the right than I was, because the business quoted their policy in their formal response to my complaint, stating that pre-ordered DVDs were not guaranteed to ship on a particular day nor arrive by a certain day.
+It was listed on the BBB’s website that the consumer (me) was not satisfied with the result, despite that the business had tried to resolve the issue.
+From my perspective, I didn’t believe that they had tried to solve the issue, because I think it was clear that they never even acknowledged my request for a refund, nor apologized for just shipping the product without contacting me.
 They told the BBB that they didn’t see my e-mail until after the product was shipped.
-Even if this is true, there was no excuse for not at least responding to my e-mail even after the fact.
-From my perspective, I was ignored, so I filed a complaint.
-They had shown that they had no interest in talking to me.
+Even if this is true, there was no excuse for them to not at least respond to my e-mail, even after the fact.
+From my perspective, I was ignored, and they had shown me that they had no interest in communicating.
+So, I filed a complaint.

-This company had no record before, so my complaint opened a record on the company.
+This company had no record with the BBB before, so my complaint opened a record on the company.
 In the next couple of years, they received two more complaints.
-These two complaints went completely ignored.
-The BBB declared those cases as the customers being in the right.
+These two complaints went completely ignored by the company.
+So, the BBB declared those cases as the customers being in the right.
 It turns out that this business closed a couple of years later.
 I don’t wish for a business to close because of my one bad experience.
 More than anything, it was likely due to the likes of Amazon and Best Buy that made it so that consumers would feel more comfortable buying from these major websites.

 The fatal mistake was not looking at their BBB record.
 It turns out the BBB gave this company a D+.
 I absolutely would have avoided this company had I known this beforehand.
-The complaints themselves told stories of short-tempered customer service staff on the other end of the phone, customers never receiving products and sometimes both issues.
-This intimidated me, so I tried to be polite when I called them.
-After three times of calling them over a period of 2-5 weeks with no response on an estimated shipping date, I opened a dispute with my credit card company.
-The purchase was removed from my card only a few days later.
-The company still had several weeks to provide evidence that they had shipped it if they wished to receive money for it, but they never did.
+The complaints themselves told stories of short-tempered customer service staff on the other end of the phone, customers never receiving products and sometimes complaints contained both issues.
+The idea of talking with an angry staff member, frankly, intimidated me, so I made sure to be extra polite when I called them.
+After three times of calling them over a period of 5 weeks with no response on an estimated shipping date, I opened a dispute with the company who issued my credit card.
+The purchase was removed from my card only a few days later by my credit card issuer.
+The company that I purchased the item from still had several weeks to provide evidence that they had shipped it, if they wished to receive money for it.
+They never did.
 I got my money back, but only after a lot of time spent on the phone and through e-mails.
 It was all unnecessary stress and wasted time.